 Director of Programs

-Katie holds a BA in Anthropology and a MA in Contemporary Art History.
-She has a background in museum administration and education.
+Katie holds a BA in Anthropology from UC Santa Cruz and a MA in Contemporary Art History from Sotheby’s Institute of Art, London.
+She has a background in museum administration, education and development.

 Brandy Gardner is an awesome professional ceramic sculptor who will knock your socks off in the classroom.
 She has been a professional artist and an art teacher for over 15 years and has taught in Hawaii, New York, and California.

 Cameron Thompson found his love for art at an early age.
 Inspired by graffiti and murals in his neighborhoods of Southern California, he was introduced to a wide variety of local artists who helped spark his love for art.
 In the late 90’s he migrated to the Bay Area where he was part of a vibrant art scene that focused on graffiti, murals, and mixed media.
 Finding a love for teaching and working with the community, he moved to Oakland where he has been continuously showing art and working in the public school system.

 Constance Moore has been a teaching artist for over 20 years, and most of that time has been with MOCHA.
 She is currently working on her MFA in Interdisciplinary Art at Goddard College.
 Constance paints and draws with water-based media.

 Danielle Zorn Danielle has been creating as well as teaching art to children for the past 15 years.
 She enjoys implementing her extensive studio art and art history background in all of her classes and lessons.
 Danielle strives to help young artists express themselves through various mediums and create original masterpieces that they can be proud of.